numencode/wn-syncops-plugin/README.md

 In this example, `production` is the name of your configured remote server.

+#### Configuration

+Before using this command, ensure your remote servers are properly configured in your Laravel application's `config/syncops.php` file.
+The command will use the SSH connection details from this configuration to connect to the remote host.

 #### Options & arguments

 The `syncops:project-pull` command supports the following options for more control over the synchronization process: